Musée de l'Ordre de la Libération

 General de Gaulle

-One room is dedicated to the founder of the Order, presenting all his French and foreign decorations, his last military outfit and some of his most important war manuscripts, including the original manuscript for his “To all French people” appeal poster, of which the 80th anniversary will be celebrated on 18 June 2020.
+One room is dedicated to the founder of the Order, presenting all his French and foreign decorations, his last military outfit and some of his most important war manuscripts, including the original manuscript for his “To all French people” appeal poster, of which the 80th anniversary was celebrated on 18 June 2020.

 Back to tab description